 This article describes chat features that you can use in the Zendesk Agent Workspace.
-When you chat, Chat apps and marcos are supported, with a few limitations.
+When you chat, Chat apps and marcos are supported.
 For more information about the workspace, refer to About the Zendesk Agent Workspace.

 This article contains the following topics: